Vaathi: Plot

-Abhiram and his friends, studying at an educational institute run by Srinivas, are preparing for an engineering entrance examination.
-They come across an old box of cassette tapes containing mathematics classes with a receipt accompanying it in the name of Kumar from Sozhavaram, dating back to 2000.
-After inquiry, they discover that Kumar is the district magistrate of Kadapa, and later, Kumar discloses that the man in the video is Balamurugan 'Bala'.
+Abhiram and his friends, studying at an educational institute run by Srinivas Tripati, are preparing for EAMCET examination, his father is trying to buy a management seat in engineering decided to sale his closed video shop who once very famous for Video records and also supplying for blue films.
+Their Abhiram and his friends came across an old box of cassette tapes containing mathematics classes with an accompanying receipt in the name of A.M.Kumar/A.S.Murthy from Cholavaram, from the year 1996.
+After inquiry, they discover that Kumar is the district magistrate of Kadapa, and later, Kumar discloses that the man in the video is Balamurugan 'Bala'/Balagangadhar Tilak "Balu".

-The plot moves back to 1993, when many private institutions sprang up and the government was finding it difficult to sustain interest in public institutions.
+Past: The plot moves back to 1993, when many private educational institutions sprang up and the government was finding it difficult to sustain interest in public educational institutions.
 Five years later, with government colleges shutting down due to a shortage of lecturers, the poor who cannot afford private institutions are left with little access to higher education.
-Srinivas, the president of the private colleges association, hatches a plan to adopt all the government colleges and send junior lecturers to those colleges, while obtaining support from the government to stop the regularization of fees by the government.
-Bala is one such lecturer, who is sent to a government junior college in Sozhavaram to teach mathematics.
+Srinivas Tripati, the president of the private colleges association, hatches a plan to adopt all the government colleges and send junior lecturers to those colleges, while obtaining support from the government to stop the regularization of fees by the government.
+Balu is one such lecturer, who is sent to a government junior college in Cholavaram to teach mathematics.
 Bala finds that the college is lacking in attendance, and due to this, the college may be shut down soon.

 Bala organizes a meeting with all the villagers and their children and explains the necessity of education, thus making the children and parents realize its importance.
-The students then start to come back to classes with Bala handling additional classes and engaging an ex-student, Muthu, to teach him as well.
+The students then start to come back to classes with Bala handling additional classes and engaging an ex-student, Muthu/Satti gadu, to teach him as well by giving 10 rupees daily as his work is to study.
 Meanwhile, Bala falls in love with Meenakshi, the biology teacher at the institution.
-Bala notices that there are caste differences among students and comes up with a plan to eliminate it.
-The final board exams take place, with all the students passing with first class distinction.
-Srinivas tries to lure Bala away with a lucrative job offer to stop students from moving back to government institutions rather than private institutions.
+Bala notices that there are caste differences among students and he makes them realise their mistake and become more affecationate on each other.
+The final board exams take place, with all the students passing with first class distinction in their intermediate first year.
+Disappointed Srinivas tries to lure Bala away with a lucrative job offer to stop students from moving back to government institutions rather than private institutions.
 Bala refuses, and Srinivas acts via the education minister to take back the positions offered to lecturers at government junior colleges and recruit new ones, leaving Bala without a job.